-Our consolidated balance sheets included \$120.9 million and \$120.8 million of "other liabilities" as of March 31, 2020 and March 31, 2019, respectively, which primarily consisted of the long-term portion of deferred revenues, the long-term portion of our satellite performance incentive obligations relating to the ViaSat-1 and ViaSat-2 satellites, our long-term warranty obligations and, in fiscal year 2019 only, the long-term portion of deferred rent.
+Our consolidated balance sheets included \$137.4 million and \$120.9 million of "other liabilities" as of March 31, 2021 and March 31, 2020, respectively, which primarily consisted of the long-term portion of deferred revenues, the long-term portion of our satellite performance incentive obligations relating to the ViaSat-1 and ViaSat-2 satellites and our long-term warranty obligations.
 With the exception of the long-term portion of our satellite performance incentive obligations relating to the ViaSat-1 and ViaSat-2 satellites (which is included under "Satellite performance incentives"), these remaining liabilities have been excluded from the above table as the timing and/or the amount of any cash payment is uncertain.
 See Note 12 - Commitments to our consolidated financial statements for additional information regarding satellite performance incentive obligations relating to the ViaSat-1 and ViaSat-2 satellites.
 See Note 14 - Product Warranty to our consolidated financial statements for a discussion of our product warranties.